Is it my Thyroid or my Adrenals?

 - Reverse T3

-Thytrophin PMG, Thyroid Complex, Minerals and Digestive Support are my first line suggestions depending on the person.
+Thytrophin PMG, Thyroid Complex, Minerals, and Digestive Support are my first line suggestions depending on the person and their unique needs.

 IS IT MY THYROID OR MY ADRENALS?